What is the ESSU Academy?

 Demonstrate the willingness to be coached by the Academy Coaches and the ability to apply the techniques in practice.

-For Members under the age of 18, (Minors), it is particularly important that parent or guardians are fully supportive and prepared to render every assistance with their training efforts.
-For Competition purposes we adopt the ISSF definition of a Junior, viz: "Athletes who will be under the age of 21 on December 31st in the year of the Competitions/Championships".
+Junior: For competition purposes we adopt the ISSF definition of a Junior: "Athletes who will be under the age of 21 on December 31st in the year of the Competitions/Championships".